j-ulrich/jquery-simulate-ext/README.md

 * Key Sequences
 * Key Combinations

-Additionally, the extended plugin include documentation and fixes for the jQuery simulate plugin itself.
+Additionally, the extended plugin includes documentation and fixes for the jQuery simulate plugin itself.

 Usage
 -----